Leverage Trading Calculator

 How to calculate leverage in trading

-When trading with leverage, especially in a high leverage trading strategy, having a leverage trading calculator to calculate your margin requirement is essential to know how much capital you need for each position.
+When trading with leverage, having a leverage trading calculator to calculate your margin requirement is essential to know how much capital you need for each position.

 When you add leverage to a position your margin requirements fall but you still need to use your own capital to open a trade.
 The calculation of leverage is not that complicated but it always helps to use a calculator.
 Through our calculator above you can insert all the criteria for your trade, including the leverage to calculate your biggest position size.